Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/bank.md

 GROUP BY D1.cname
 HAVING COUNT(DISTINCT A1.bname) >= 2;

-2. Find all the customers who have accounts in atleast 1 branch located in all the cities
+--2.
+Find all the customers who have accounts in --atleast 1 branch located in all the cities

 select cname
 from CUSTOMER C
-	where  not exists(select distinct bcity
+where  not exists(select distinct bcity from BRANCH where bcity not in(select B.bcity
-	from BRANCH where bcity not in(select B.bcity from BRANCH B, ACCOUNT A, DEPOSITOR D where D.accno=A.accno
+                                from BRANCH B, ACCOUNT A, DEPOSITOR D where D.accno=A.accno
                                 and A.bname= B.bname
                                 and D.cname=C.cname))

-3. Find all the customers who have accounts in atleast 2 branches located in a specific city.
+--3.
+Find all the customers who have accounts in atleast --    2 branches located in a specific city.

 SELECT DISTINCT D.cname
 FROM DEPOSITOR D